pglen/pyvserv/README.md

  &nbsp; &nbsp; PyvServ contains protocol level encryption, which can be switched on by instructing the server to use an encryption (session) key.

- &nbsp; &nbsp; PyvServ contains key exchange protocol, so the new session keys can be transmitted securely.
+ &nbsp; &nbsp; PyvServ contains a key exchange protocol, so the new session keys can be transmitted securely.
 The key exchange is based on ECC.

  PyvServ has utilities to generate encryption keys.
-At least one key needs to be generated before use.
-The server picks from a pool of keys, so communication data is always distinctive.
+At least one key needs to be generated before use. (now automatic) The server picks from a pool of keys, so communication data is always distinctive.
+Make sure you generate them with the 'pyvgenkeys' utility.

- PyvServ has blockchain capable back end.
+ PyvServ has blockchain enpowered back end.
 The new data is linked to the previous record.
 Utilities to verify the data are also provided.
+(dbaseadm and chainadm)

  PyvServ has file upload / download capabilities with encrypted transport.

  PyvServ has replication facilities via a client based 'I have You have' mechanism featuring encrypted transport.
+It is also capable of replication on a replicate when received mechanism.
+The replicted records are marked, so replication does not enter looping.

  Project is still in motion, but a lot of it is usable.